Netflix/metaflow-docs/docs/metaflow/managing-flows/runner.md

     print(f'⏰ The flow waited for {running.run.data.secs} seconds')
 ```

-Pass parameters to the run through the keyword arguments in `run`, such as `seconds` above.
-Note that the
-parameter values are type-checked automatically, ensuring that the types match with the actual types expected
-by each `Parameter`.

 Note that we set `show_output=False` to hide the output of the run while it executes.

+### Passing parameters

+You can pass parameters to the run through the keyword arguments in `run`, such as `seconds` above.
+Note that the parameter values are type-checked automatically, ensuring that the types match with
+the actual types expected by each `Parameter`.

 ## Setting options